-0760 Infrastructure.
+- 0760 Infrastructure.
 Expenditures for purchased infrastructure assets by the school district.
-These items include water/sewer systems, roads, bridges, and other assets that have significantly longer useful lives than other capital assets.

-0790 Other Property.

-0800 Other Objects.
-Amounts paid for goods and services not otherwise classified above.

-- O810 Dues and Fees.
+These items include water/sewer systems, roads, bridges and other assets that have significantly longer useful lives than other capital assets. - ▶ 0770 Lease.
+The capital outlay related to the acquisition of a lease under GASB Statement No. 88. - 0790 Other Property. - 0800 Other Objects.
+Amounts paid for goods and services not otherwise classified above. - 0810 Dues and Fees.
 Expenditures or assessments for membership in professional or other organizations.
 This includes any fee assessed for membership.
-Registration, participation, or entrance to an event costs should be coded to object 0580.
-Fees for professional services should be charged to the appropriate 0300 series code. - Judgments Against the School District.
+Registration, participation or entrance to an event costs should be coded to object 0580.
+Fees for professional services should be charged to the appropriate 0300 series code. - 0820 Judgments Against the School District.
 Expenditures from current funds for all judgments (except as indicated below) against the school district that are not covered by liability insurance, but are of a type that might have been covered by insurance.
 Only amounts paid as the result of court decisions are recorded here.
 This would include student transportation liability claims incurred and paid by the school district.
 Judgments against the school district resulting from failure to pay bills or debt service are recorded under the appropriate expenditure accounts as though the bills or debt service had been paid when due.
 The proper coding for employee disputes usually is dictated by the terms of the legal settlement (e.g., employee disputes which award compensation should be coded to salary).
 Code 0820 is appropriate for noncompensation post-employment settlements. - 0830 Interest.
-Expenditures for interest on debt. - 0831 Long-term Interest. - 0832 Short-term Interest. - O833 Interest on Leases.
-See Appendix L, "Capital Leases," for information about recording Capital Leases. - 0839 Other Interest. - O840 Contingency.
+Expenditures for interest on debt. - 0831 Long-term Interest. - 0832 Short-term Interest. - 0833 Interest on Leases.
+See Appendix L, "Capital Leases," or "Leases, after GASB Statement No. 87" for information about recording leases prior to and after the effective date for GASB Statement #87. - 0839 Other Interest. - 0840 Contingency.
 This account is provided for budgeting purposes only.
-Expenditures to be paid from the contingency should be charged to the appropriate program and object classification.
+Expenditures to be paid from the contingency should be charged to the appropriate program and object classification. - 0850 Internal Charge/Reimbursement Accounts.
+Object codes in this series allow a district to charge costs associated with student field trips, maintenance and other internal services to the programs which benefit from the services.
+Districts are not required to charge back internal services.
+Objects 0850 through 0859 will net to zero district-wide.
+See Appendix E, "Internal Charge Reimbursement Accounts."
+Internal Charge/Reimbursement Account codes are not used in an internal service fund; rather, internal service fund user fees (charge backs) are coded to sources 1973 through 1979.